blancocd/3DV-SU25/3DVision-ex3/README.md

 Vanilla accuracy on test set: Around 95%

 Vanilla accuracy on randomized test set: Around 91%

-Randomized model on test set:

-Randomized model on randomized test set:
+Randomized model on randomized test set: Around 92-93%

 ###### Segmentation (5 Points)
 Train a model for the segmentation task on the training data provided in `data/seg`.
 The training command is